BBC reporter leaves Russia after credentials withdrawn in row with Britain | Politics

 Russian authorities earlier this month told Rainsford, one of the British broadcaster's two English-language Moscow correspondents, to leave the country https://www.reuters.com/world/uk/russia-asks-bbc-journalist-leave-diplomatic-row-with-britain-state-tv-2021-08-13 in retaliation for what it called London's discrimination against Russian journalists working in Britain.
 Russian authorities accused London of mistreating a Russian journalist working for the state TASS news agency in London who they said was forced to leave in 2019 after his visa was not extended without explanation.

+Rainsford, who has said she was devastated by the move https://www.reuters.com/world/uk/bbc-reporter-says-russia-told-her-never-return-2021-08-14, posted pictures on Twitter on Tuesday from a Moscow airport before she boarded a flight out of the country.
+In a farewell report, the BBC aired footage of Rainsford first being denied entry to Russia on Aug.
+10 and being told she was being denied a visa "for life."

+Rainsford is seen saying she had been told by Russia's FSB security service that she had been designated a national security threat.
+She said she had later been allowed to enter Russia in order to pack up her life there.
+Her departure, a de facto expulsion, follows a crackdown before parliamentary elections in September on Russian-language media at home that the authorities judge to be backed by malign foreign interests intent on stoking unrest.

-"I have to leave Russia," she wrote.
-Russia's foreign ministry has made clear it will not allow the BBC to send her back or replace her with someone else until Britain gives a visa to a Russian state journalist.
+"At a time when Russia is seeing enemies all around it really feels like I've been added to the list," said Rainsford.
+Russia's foreign ministry has made clear it will not allow the BBC to send her back or to replace her with someone else until Britain gives a visa to a Russian journalist it wants to be able to work in London.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)